Imoeka1/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-function that prints the cheesboard
+function that prints two diagonals